-Appropriate measures must be taken when using workstations to ensure the confidentiality, integrity and availability of sensitive information is restricted to authorised users, including:
+Appropriate measures must be taken when using workstations to ensure the confidentiality, integrity and availability of sensitive information is restricted to authorised users, including;

-- Restricting physical access to workstations to only authorised personnel. - Securing workstations (screen lock or logout) prior to leaving area to prevent unauthorised access. - Enabling a password-protected screen saver with a short timeout period to ensure that workstations that were left unsecured will be protected. - Complying with all applicable password policies and procedures. - Ensuring that monitors are positioned away from public view.
-If necessary, install privacy screen filters or other physical barriers to public viewing. - Ensuring workstations are used for authorised purposes only. - Never installing unauthorised software on workstations. - Storing all confidential information on network servers. - Keeping food and drink away from workstations in order to avoid accidental spills. - Compliant with anti-virus requirements. - No use of generic email addresses at Fearnhill.
+- restricting physical access to workstations to only authorised personnel - securing workstations (screen lock or logout) prior to leaving area to prevent unauthorised access - enabling a password-protected screen saver with a short timeout period to ensure that workstations that were left unsecured will be protected - complying with all applicable password policies and procedures - ensuring monitors are positioned away from public view.
+If necessary, install privacy screen filters or other physical barriers to public viewing - ensuring workstations are used for authorised purposes only - never installing unauthorised software on workstations - storing all confidential information on network servers or in the school's Google Workspace - keeping food and drink away from workstations in order to avoid accidental spills - compliance with anti-virus requirements - no use of generic email addresses at Fearnhill - files may not be transferred to school computers in any way other than via the school's Google Workspace.
+This prohibits, for example, attaching a USB drive to a school computer and any subsequent copying of files of any type